fyngyrz/aa_macro/mtm.md

 Linking
 =======

-This line has link next [My Link](http://fyngyrz.com) and then more text.
+This line has a link next [My Link](http://fyngyrz.com) and then more text.

 ### Sort-of linking: Images